 To find the average inventory, the most basic formula is:

-While it depends on the kinds of goods and the industry that a company is in, typically companies seek to have a high stock turn.
-One reason is that the higher the stock turn, the less capital there is tied up in the warehouse.
-A high stock turn also means that SKUs are being sold or used, which typically means that your forecasting is accurate.
+Whilst it depends on the industry, typically companies seek to have a high stock turn rate.
+This is because the higher the stock turn rate, the less capital there is invested in inventory.
+A high stock turn also means that SKUs are being regularly sold or used, which typically means that forecasting is accurate.

-However, it’s important to keep other KPIs in mind when analyzing stock turn.
-If you have a high stock turn but also a low customer service level, it could mean that you are not stocking enough of each SKU to cover your demand.
+However, it’s important to keep other KPIs in mind when analysing stock turn.
+For example, if you have a high stock turn but also a low customer service level, it could mean that you’re not holding enough stock to cover your demand.
 In this case, it would be better to invest in more SKUs to bring your stock turn down and boost your customer service level.

-Stock turn as a KPI for your business helps you identify where you are doing well and where you could use help with demand forecasting for items.
-When you combine the results from stock turn with other KPIs such as customer service level, service index, or sales value, you paint a full picture of how well your inventory management processes are operating and gain insight into how you can improve your business.
+The stock turn KPI helps businesses benchmark how well they are managing their inventory, order fulfillment and warehouse operations.
+When you combine it with other KPIs, such as service level or sales value, you can paint a full picture of how well your inventory management processes are operating and gain insight into how you can improve your business.

-To learn more about what KPIs you can measure and track in your warehouse to improve your inventory management, take a look at the six KPIs that EazyStock tracks in our white paper:
+To learn more about what KPIs you can measure and track in your warehouse to improve your inventory management, read our whitepaper: